 Stability is a crucial part of maximizing the serape effect.
 A player must be able to plant and rotate off the lead leg firmly.
 With poor mobility or stability at this anchor point, the slingshot through the rest of the body is less effective.
 Additionally, a player who builds up his core strength will be able to take even more advantage of the serape effect.

 Again, if these things are lacking, a player will be forced to rely on strategies further down the chain to gain velocity.
 But it also points to the intricate link between the hip, core, and shoulder.

-Researchers showed that a hip and core training program significantly improved isometric shoulder strength, which may facilitate better stability of the arm during throwing (ref).
+Researchers showed that a hip and core training program significantly improved isometric shoulder strength to add stability to the arm during throwing (ref).
 This has strong support from a recent meta-analysis showing among multiple studies, hip and core strength and control correlates with better throwing performance (ref).

 Maximizing Your Arm Care

-Once a player addresses these problems, his arm care program transitions into a more dynamic training plan, which integrates hip and core to a greater extent.
+Once a player addresses these problems, the arm care program transitions into a more dynamic training plan, and integrates hip and core to a greater extent.